 This picturesque drive skirts the eastern boundary of Fiordland National Park and the rugged south coast, providing an introduction to southern parts of Te Wahipounamu World Heritage Area.
 Visit Te Hikoi Southern Journey(opens in new window) to learn about Riverton's bi-cultural past and stop over in Tuatapere for many points of natural and historic interest along the route, and varied opportunities for recreation – tramping, mountain biking(opens in new window), trout fishing(opens in new window), hunting(opens in new window), boating(opens in new window) and caving.
 Arriving in the township of Te Anau, the gateway to Fiordland National Park, you will find a variety of activities such as the glowworm caves(opens in new window), Te Anau Bird Sanctuary(opens in new window) and the Ata Whenua movie(opens in new window), plus a range of accommodation and restaurants.
 This is the perfect base to explore the majestic Milford(opens in new window) and Doubtful Sounds(opens in new window) on short walks, multi-day hikes(opens in new window) or boat cruises(opens in new window).

-The road to Milford is one of New Zealand’s most scenic drives, or you can relax in a coach tour and enjoy the local stories.
-The first part is relatively mild farmland, then you’ll ease into beech forest near the entrance to the Fiordland National Park.
+The road to Milford is one of New Zealand’s most scenic drives, or you can relax in a coach tour(opens in new window) and enjoy the local stories.
+The first part is relatively mild farmland, before you ease into beech forest near the entrance to the Fiordland National Park.
 Look for the Mirror Lakes, which offer amazing reflective views on a clear day.
 The rough hewn Homer Tunnel brings you into Milford Sound, an amazing 22km-long fiord dominated by Mitre Peak.

 The alpine resort of Queenstown is exciting and fantastically attractive.
 Nestled on the shores of the stunning Lake Wakatipu, it is the place to source almost any kind of adventure, including bungy, jet boating(opens in new window), horse trekking(opens in new window), rafting(opens in new window) and river surfing(opens in new window).
 It’s also a destination for luxury experiences – gourmet food and award-winning vineyards to visit by bike(opens in new window) or car, indulge in spa treatments and leisurely games of golf(opens in new window).